 If treatments are not helping the pain:

-- Surgery: fragments of cartilage or bone in the joint can be removed to decrease swelling, and in extremely painful cases, the affected joint may be removed
+- Surgery: fragments of cartilage or bone in the joint can be removed to decrease swelling, and in harrowing cases, the affected joint may be removed

 - Dietary supplements: stimulates new cartilage growth in the joints and can alleviate some discomfort